This tutorial for homemade goat milk soap is super easy. It doesn’t require lye to make soap and instead uses a simple melt and pour method!

 Once your soaps are completely cool, you can safely remove them from the soap base.

-Note: if you overfill the molds like I did, the back edges will look a little jagged.
+Note: if you overfill the molds like I did, the back edges will look a little jagged, but they can be smoothed out after allowing to cool for awhile.

 For storing these soaps next to the sink, I like these natural wooden bar soap holders.